EvilSquirrelGuy/GarminResinWidget/README.md

 ## Usage

-After setting up, you can refresh the data by tapping the screen (or start/stop button), or invalidate the cache by holding the screen.
-Currently I don't have a good way of figuring out a perfect system for non-touchscreen devices, but I'm sure I'll get there one day!
+After setting up, you can refresh the data by tapping the screen (or start/stop button).

+You can also force an online refresh (cache invalidation) by either pressing and holding the screen, or holding the back button.

+Due to limited testing ability, the above may not work for all models.

 Warning! – After invalidating the cache, you will *not be able to* see any resin data until the watch is able to connect to the internet again!
 Don't do it when you're offline :)